Automatic language translation

 The LACP key components:

-Business areas across DCJ are required to self-assess and report on compliance against applicable NSW and Commonwealth legislative (Acts & Regulations) and administrative (government issued Circulars, Policy Papers and Memorandums) instruments.
+Business areas across DCJ and supported entities are required to self-assess and report on compliance against applicable NSW and Commonwealth legislative (Acts & Regulations) and administrative (government issued Circulars, Policy Papers and Memorandums) instruments.

-Each accountability should be assigned to the relevant Policy Owner/s.
+Each instrument is assigned to the relevant Policy Owner/s.

 Please note: Policy Owners ARE NOT held responsible for breaches across the department.

 The LACP is not about naming and shaming.
-Where non-compliance is identified, the Business Ethics and Compliance Unit (BECU) will work closely with policy owners to assist with developing mitigation strategies to prevent and reduce the risk of future breaches.
+Where non-compliance is identified, CU will work closely with policy owners to assist with developing mitigation strategies to prevent and reduce the risk of future breaches.

-The BECU provides quarterly reports to both the DCJ Executive and the Audit and Risk Committee (ARC) on the progress by business areas regarding any mitigation strategies they are required to implement to prevent and/or mitigate future non-compliance.
+The CU provides quarterly reports to both the DCJ Executive Leadership Team (ELT) and the Audit and Risk Committee (ARC) on compliance and on the progress by business areas regarding any mitigation strategies they are required to implement to prevent and/or mitigate future non-compliance.

 The LACP supports: